 Dont always use a flash.

 Flash photography can be tricky.
-It’s all too easy to over-expose a subject or create harsh shadows, especially on a computer screen where you’re not looking at the actual image!
-When shooting in a studio setting where you have full control over your lighting and can see exactly how it is affecting your subject (and not just through the viewfinder), flash can be a great tool for adding intensity and detail to photos.
+It’s too easy to over-expose a subject or create harsh shadows, especially on a computer screen where you’re not looking at the actual image!
+When shooting in a studio setting where you have complete control over your lighting and can see exactly how it affects your subject (and not just through the viewfinder), flash can be an excellent tool for adding intensity and detail to photos.

-You can make your subjects look unprofessional and amateurish by letting them wear clashing colors.
-This is especially true for subjects who are wearing a lot of clothing, or subjects who are in the same color scheme as their surroundings.
-For example, if you have a green screen behind your subject and they’re wearing blue clothes with a red shirt on top then it will be very distracting and will take away from the overall quality of your video.
+You can make your subjects look unprofessional and amateurish by letting them wear clashing colours.
+This is especially true for subjects wearing a lot of clothing, or subjects in the same colour scheme as their surroundings.
+For example, if you have a green screen behind your subject and they’re wearing blue clothes with a red shirt on top, it will be very distracting and take away from the overall quality of your video.

-Dont ever be afraid to try something new.
+Dont never be afraid to try something new.

 There are so many things you can do with your photos.
 Before you start editing, make sure that every detail is perfect.
-If not, it shouldn’t be surprising if your photo ends up looking slightly different from what you had imagined.
+If not, it shouldn’t be surprising if your picture looks slightly different from what you had imagined.

 Here are some tips for taking great pictures: